THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Drivers must recognize the necessity and value of cooperation.

-• Exercising self-restraint.
+- Exercising self-restraint.
 Successful Drivers often have little sympathy for others.
-They’ll crush those standing in their way.
-Exercising self-restraint and toning down aggression is more leaderlike and conducive to desirable long-term outcomes.
+They crush those standing in their way.
+Exercising self-restraint and toning down aggression makes them more leaderlike and conducive to desirable long-term outcomes.

 Drivers want to control their environments.
 They want to be self-reliant and have other people do their bidding.